top of page

 In 2023, I was connected with feminist activist and art collector Andrea Davina, and together we launched the Peggy fund in May 2024.
 Andrea brought the vision; I provided guidance on structure and designed its visual identity.
 The Peggy Fund was officially launched in May 2024, and our first support was provided in December 2024.

 The Fund’s mission is to increase recognition and representation of female artists in Dutch public collections by acquiring one artwork by a female artist for a museum each year.
 We foster a close-knit group of patrons, currently 20 “Peggy’s”, who gather at intimate Peggy Dinners to discuss and deepen awareness of women’s art.
 Each year, our commission selects three artworks nominated by museums, and our patrons choose the final acquisition during an art dinner.
-Our selection focus on enriching Dutch collections, representing the contemporary female gaze, and, ultimately, the extent to which the work moves us.
+Our selection focuses on enriching Dutch collections, representing the contemporary female gaze, and, ultimately, the extent to which the work moves us.

 The Peggy Fund’s visual identity reflects a bold, contemporary female voice, inspired by feminist artists, most notably the Guerrilla Girls.
 Its strong typographic style meets a scape of mimosa flowers, the symbol of International Women’s Day, enclosed within an oval form.
 This oval scape introduces softness and depth, aligning with a gentle counterbalance to the linear yellow identity of the Stichting Niemeijer Fonds.